Motivation and research question

 The currently most successful approach is a rule-based, incremental, local reasoning system developed in the research group Knowledge-based Systems, part of the current world champion team in RCLL.
 Whenever the robot is idle, this approach chooses the best next task according to prioritized situations encoded as a rule-base.
 Coordination is then performed to avoid multiple robots choosing the same task.
 This approach relies on a shared world model synchronized over the network.

-This project is executed in cooperation between different research groups:
+This project is carried out in cooperation between different research groups: